Stieneee/env-contract-check/README.md

 ### Setting the Environment - Secret Files

 Both Docker and Kubernetes provide a secret object with the ability to present these as a file inside a container.
-By default this package will check if the file name of the contract name exsists in the /run/secrets directory and loads the content into that environment variable.
+By default this package will check if the file name of the contract name exists in the /run/secrets directory and loads the content into that environment variable.
 A customized file path can be set by setting the a environment variable of the name of the contract with '_FILE' appeneded.

 #### Example 1 - Load from Default Location